xulong0826/MSCoD/README.md

 ### Evaluating molecules
 For binding affinity (Vina Score / Min / Dock) and molecular properties (QED, SA), it is calculated upon sampling.

-For PoseCheck (strain energy, clashes) and other conformational results (bond length, bond angle, torsion angle, RMSD), please refer to `test` folder.
+For PoseCheck (strain energy, clashes) and other conformational results (bond length, bond angle, torsion angle, RMSD), please refer to `eval/caculate_all_metrics` folder.

+### Usage Instructions for Comprehensive Metrics Calculation
+1. Obtain the vina_docked.pt file.
+2. Run 1_add_rmsd_pt.py followed by 2_add_pose_pt.py.
+3. After these steps, you will have vina_docked_pose_checked.pt.
+Finally, run 3_all_metrics.py to calculate all the metrics described in the paper.

 ### Evaluating meta files
-We provide samples for all SBDD baselines in the [sample]() Google Drive folder.
+We provide samples for all SBDD baselines in the [sample](https://drive.google.com/drive/folders/1seq3iQswNg9AsHObEf2opNlnYj0ojWnF?usp=drive_link) Google Drive folder.

-You may download the `all_samples.tar.gz` and then `tar xzvf all_samples.tar.gz`, which extracts all the pt files into `samples` folder for evaluation.
+## Example: 7xkj Pocket Evaluation
+Usage Instructions
+### First, generate ligands and obtain the JSON file containing some metrics:
+1. python eval/7xkj/sample_for_pocket.py /home/xulong/AI/Codes/MSCoD/MSCoD/7xkj_gdp/7xkj_A_rec.pdb /home/xulong/AI/Codes/MSCoD/MSCoD/7xkj_gdp/7xkj_A_rec_7xkj_lig_gdp.sdf
+2. python eval/7xkj/sample_for_pocket.py /home/xulong/AI/Codes/MSCoD/MSCoD/7xkj_6ic/7xkj_A_rec.pdb /home/xulong/AI/Codes/MSCoD/MSCoD/7xkj_6ic/7xkj_A_rec_7xkj_lig_6ic.sdf
+### Then, run the following command to visualize the results:
+1. python view.py

+## Contact
+If you have any questions or issues, please feel free to contact us via email(xulong0826@outlook.com) or open an issue in this repository.